mozilla/data-docs/src/datasets/pings.md

 Ping data lives in BigQuery and is accessible in [STMO][stmo];
 see the [BigQuery cookbook section](../cookbooks/bigquery.md) for more information.
-Before analyzing raw ping data,
+Before analyzing raw ping data, check if a derived dataset can answer your question.
-**check to make sure there isn't already a derived dataset** made for your purpose.
 If you do need to work with raw ping data, be aware that the volume of data can be high.
 Try to limit the size of your data by controlling the date range, and start off using a sample.